easybuilders/easybuild/docs/Implementing-easyblocks.rst

 ----------------------------

 Easyblocks need to follow a strict naming scheme, to ensure that EasyBuild can pick them up as needed.
-This involves two aspects: i) the name and location of the Python module file, and ii) the name of the Python class in that module.
+This involves two aspects: i) the name of the Python class, and ii) the name and location of the Python module file.

+.. _implementing_easyblocks_naming_scheme_class_name_specific:

 Class name for software-specific easyblocks
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~